 · Anxiety-related psychosis, due to work, finances or recurring stressors

 · Postnatal psychosis, during or after childbirth and occasionally at the onset of labor pain

-· PTSD, or Situational psychosis, imminent onset of symptoms following a traumatic event, or after exposure to a trigger linked to the traumatic event
+· PTSD psychosis, (also known as situational psychosis), is the imminent onset of symptoms following a traumatic event, or after exposure to a trigger linked to the traumatic event

 · Biology (genes, allergies and/or metabolism), brief psychotic episodes are known to run in families

 While research on causes and treatments for mental illnesses such as schizophrenia, bipolar disorder, and borderline personality are evolving, they are an extreme standard by which to treat brief or situational psychotic episodes.
 In a brief psychotic episode in a healthy person, the behavioral changes are apparent to the person displaying them.
 As such, involuntary commitments, (or involuntary treatment) of these persons due to can cause or exacerbate trauma.
 Each state deals with involuntary admission uniquely, but the administration of efficacy of involuntary admission everywhere can leave patients scarred.
 The experience is too often the catalyst for long-term emotional instability and opioid dependency.

 Historically, persons exhibiting psychosis have been combating the centuries-old stereotype that they are not competent enough to make their own decisions.
 Today we know that not only is this false, but that treatment is only effective when it is embraced by the recipient, not when it is coercive, involuntary and requires the forfeiture of one’s autonomy and liberties.